Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 # DASH and related standards # {#dash-is-important}

-DASH is a set of manifest and media formats for adaptive media delivery defined by [[!MPEGDASH]].
-Dynamic Adaptive Streaming over HTTP (DASH) is initially defined in the first edition of ISO/IEC 23009-1 which was published in April 2012 and some corrections were done in 2013.
-In May 2014, ISO/IEC published the second version of ISO/IEC 23009-1 that includes additional features and provide additional clarifications.
-ISO/IEC published the third and fourth editions of ISO/IEC 23009-1 in 2019 and 2020.
+DASH (dynamic adaptive streaming over HTTP) [[!MPEGDASH]] is a technology for adaptive media delivery.
+Initially published by ISO/IEC in April 2012, it has been continually updated, with the 4th edition published in 2020.

-ISO/IEC also published the 1st and 2nd edition of ISO/IEC 23000-19 'Common media application format (CMAF) for segmented media' [[!MPEGCMAF]] in 2018 and 2019.
-CMAF defines segment and chunk format based on ISO Base Media File Format, optimized for streaming delivery.
-CMAF defines a set of well defined constraints that allows interoperability for media deliverable objects, which are compatible with [[!MPEGDASH]].
+CMAF (common media application format) [[!MPEGCMAF]] is a media container format based on ISO Base Media File Format [[!ISOBMFF]].
+It defines data structures for media delivery compatible with DASH and other similar technologies such as [[HLS]].
+Initially published by ISO/IEC in 2018, it has been updated in 2019 with the publishing of the 2nd edition.

 This document is based on the 4th edition DASH [[!MPEGDASH]] and 2nd edition CMAF [[!MPEGCMAF]] specifications.